 The company uses the Multi-Protocol Label Switching (MPLS) and Dense Wavelength Division Multiplexing (DWDM), which is a technology that will increase the capacity of the network system which can provide services to send and receive all forms of data Which can provide services to customers up to level 3 (Layer 3: Network Layer), which has additional features from level 2 (Layer 2: Data Link Layer) that is widely used today.
 The MPLS technology will increase the sending and receiving data between networkability and routing management, which has a great effect on the management of sending and receiving information that bottlenecks and supports signaling and growing types of information.
-When it comes to DWDM technology, it will increase the sending and receiving data up to 100Gbps.
+When it comes to DWDM technology, it will increase the sending and receiving data ability within the network using data transmission over multiple wavelengths in 1 fiber optic cable, which can transmit data up to 100Gbps.
 As the mentioned technology, it will help the company's fiber-optic network to be able to send and receive data quickly.
 Moreover, it is a safe and stable system that is important in the telecommunications industry.
 It is also a technology used by the world's largest telecommunications service providers, such as Singtel AT&T Verizon and British Telecom.